cardano-foundation/testnets-cardano-org/resources/content/articles/en/minting-policies-and-the-multiasset-ledger-en.md

 Minting policies are defined by the users who want to create a new asset.
 For example, a user might wish to only allow themselves to mint any more of a certain kind of token.
 This would be specified in the policy.

-Minting rules can be expressed :
+Minting rules can be expressed:

 As very basic set of rules that is made up of (ANDs and ORs of):
 1. A specification of what signatures are needed to allow the mint (i.e., a multisig specification, where no code is needed).